VoidAndCaffeine/Block_Breaking_SMP_mods/README.md

 * [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin)    License: Public Domain (now that is an oddity, cool)
     + Shows your saturation level as a gold border arround your hunger.
 * [Bobby](https://www.curseforge.com/minecraft/mc-mods/bobby)    License: GNU GPL v3
     + Allows for render distances higher than what the server is configured for by cacheing chunks.
+Dissabled by default for performance reasons.
 * [Chat Heads](https://www.curseforge.com/minecraft/mc-mods/chat-heads)    License: Mozilla Public License v2
     + Ads players heads next to their name when they write in chat.
 * [Clear Skies](https://www.curseforge.com/minecraft/mc-mods/clear-skies)    License: GNU GPL v3